chrisdavenport/BigTownWalk/README.md

 ## Joomla namespace checker
 This is a script which scans the project directory recursively looking for PHP files containing calls to the old pre-namespaced classes (eg. JFactory).
-It currently generates quite a long list, so it hasn't been included in the CI pipeline yet.

 Run it with the following command:
 ```
 vendor/bin/robo run:namespace